Yale University

 The project moved through seven phases, each building on the last:

-- Information Architecture — Mapped user flows for all authentication paths, including every edge case and error state
+- Flow Architecture — Mapped user flows for all authentication paths, including every edge case and error state, to define the full behavior surface

-- Wireframing — Created low-fidelity wireframes focused on content hierarchy and interaction patterns
+- Wireframing — Created low-fidelity wireframes focused on interaction patterns and recovery paths across device types

-- Prototyping — Built interactive prototypes for user testing and stakeholder review
+- Prototyping — Built interactive prototypes for user testing and cross-functional stakeholder review with security and engineering

 Design Principles